10 DIY Tools You Should Own By 40

 Let’s define your everyday power tool kit as: circular saw, jig saw, drill/driver, corded drill, power miter saw and sander(s).
 Here are some excellent tips on buying cordless tools.

 Impact drivers add percussion to your drill action, meaning you don’t have to lean into the tool to get it to drive tough screws.
 They work best with screws that have a square-drive or Torx head.
 If you have ever tried to drive a 4-inch Phillips-head deck screw into wet, pressure-treated lumber with a regular drill/driver, you will be amazed at the ease with which an impact driver gets the job done.
 They’re also great with nut drivers.
 Here are our tips for choosing the best impact driver for your needs.

 Cordless Nail Gun

 A couple of years ago, this spot might have read “air compressor and air tools.”
 But most home DIYers use air compressors almost exclusively with nail guns and pneumatic staplers.
 The new generation of higher-power, battery-driven nailers and staplers has done away with the need to lug around a compressor unit and 50 feet of hose just to tack on some crown molding.
 (If you do metal or automotive work or use a coil nailer eight hours a day, you’ll still want the compressor.)
-Check out this no-hassle cordless nailer.

 Benchtop Table Saw